 At the end of the bell curve (orange-yellow) are disappearing products (e.g., station wagons, landline telephones, chimney sweeps, and drive-in movies).
 This stage has diminishing sales coupled with low profit margins.
 You don’t want to enter the marketplace with one of these products unless your innovation gives it new life.
 Most successful entrepreneurs work at the front end of the bell curve, in the realm of “new” and “different.”

 What Is Innovation?

 Innovation is at the heart of every exceptional business.
 What is innovation?
 It can be a new invention, technology, process, or business concept.
 However, it is most often a significant variation or improvement to something that already exists.
 It is the skill of developing the new “best solution”—from the customer’s point of view.

 Innovation adds new product features or benefits not previously available.
 It borrows ideas from other industries.
 It makes products cheaper, faster, smaller, better, stronger, more efficient, and so on.
-It pushes limits, new frontiers—"going where no man has gone before."
-When innovations are useful, interesting, outrageous and remarkable—when they remove more pain or add more benefits than anything else available—your target market will seek them out.
+It pushes limits, new frontiers—”going where no man has gone before.”
+When innovations are useful, interesting, outrageous, and remarkable—when they remove more pain or add more benefits than anything else available—your target market will seek them out.

 However, the innovation may not be a product or service at all.
-It may be distinctive sales, marketing or advertising methods.
-It may be an improved distribution or delivery method, sharper pricing, more convenience, lower risk, better guarantee, or “killer customer care.”
+It may be distinctive sales, marketing, or advertising methods.
+It may be an improved distribution or delivery method, sharper pricing, more convenience, lower risk, a better guarantee, or “killer customer care.”
 You must differentiate in some remarkable way.
 With innovation, market timing is important.
 Innovation that is slow to market may be overtaken by competitors.